Chepstow Racecourse Guide

 Other Events Held at Chepstow Racecourse

-The Racecourse is one of few venues outside Cardiff to host musical performances from major artists – both domestic and international – in Wales.
+The Racecourse is one of the few venues outside Cardiff to host musical performances from major artists – both domestic and international – in Wales.

 Notable past performers include UB40, Madness and Simply Red, as well as local heroes Feeder and Tom Jones.